ebzzry/ebzzry.github.io/src/en/about.md

 computationalism.
 He is the Chief Executive Officer of [VEDA Technologies, Inc. (VTI)](https://veda-tech.com).

-Here's a list of his interests:
+Here's a list of his interests: polymathy, software, public speaking, authoring, multilingualism, art, strongman, yoga, table tennis, golf, practical shooting, gaming, freediving, and photography.

-- 🪴 Polymathy
-- 🧑‍💻️ Software
-- 🎤️ Public speaking
-- ✍️ Authoring
-- 💬 Multilingualism
-- 🎨 Art
-- 🏋️ Strongman
-- 🧘️ Yoga
-- 🏓 Table tennis
-- 🏌️‍♂️ Golf
-- 🔫 Practical shooting
-- 🎮 Gaming
-- 🐚 Freediving
-- 📸 Photography

 He lives with his wife and son in the Philippines.
 You can connect with him via the following: